 The following principles were applied for compiling the Solvency 2 technical provisions:

-The liabilities valued in the technical provisions are those associated with existing contracts at the valuation date.
+- The liabilities valued in the technical provisions are those associated with existing contracts at the valuation date. - The life business technical provisions of AEL are computed using policy by policy life valuation models for the premium provision.